coursekata/coursekata-r/README.md

 package is designed to make it easy to install and load the packages, functions, and data used in the book and supplementary materials.

-Learn more about CourseKata and its free services and materials at [CourseKata.org](https://coursekata.org/).
+Learn more about CourseKata and its services and materials at [CourseKata.org](https://coursekata.org/).

 This package makes it easy to install and load all packages and